On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Upper Bound on

 \section{Upper Bound on $d(q,6)$}

-By using the heuristic from Section~\ref{sec:algo} we have found the \emph{candidate} template support matrix in (\ref{eq:supportm}) shown at the top of the previous page.
-All entries in the matrix should be reduced modulo $q$.
-At this stage we emphasis that this is a \emph{candidate} template support matrix, since we need to formally prove that the matrix is a template support matrix.
+By using the heuristic from Section~\ref{sec:algo}, we have found the \emph{candidate} template support matrix in (\ref{eq:supportm}), in which all entries should be reduced modulo $q$.
+At this stage we emphasize that this is a \emph{candidate} template support matrix, since we need to formally prove that the matrix is a template support matrix.
 In particular, we have used the procedure from Section~\ref{sec:infer} to infer the matrix in (\ref{eq:supportm}) from the codewords of Example~\ref{ex:1}, which have the same graphical cycle structure.
 Also, in Example~\ref{ex:2}, some of the columns in the matrix in (\ref{eq:supportm}) were explicitly determined.
 The rest of the columns can be determined in a similar manner.
 Details are omitted for brevity.
-We can now prove the following theorem.